 Citation Quality × Publication Track Record) / 4

-Content scoring highly on all four factors appears in more citation slots.
+Content scoring highly on all four factors appears in more citation slots, similar to how knowledge graph SEO prioritizes authoritative entity signals.

 Perplexity's numbered citation format mirrors academic papers.
 Content formatted for easy academic-style citation earns preference: